What Decals Does a Truck Driver Need? A Comprehensive Guide for Commercial Drivers and Carriers

 What are the Consequences of Not Having the Required Decals?

 The absence of required decals can lead to various consequences.
-These can range from penalties and fines to being placed out of service until the necessary decals are properly displayed.
+These can range from penalties and fines to being placed out of service until the necessary decals are correctly displayed.

 What are the Best Practices for Applying Decals?